eLearning

 • Innovate: Acting as a consultant allows for better innovation because the content you work with is more focused and organized.
 This means you can also create a more meaningful and innovative learning experience.

 • Client Understanding: Business partners and SMEs are not typically focused on those who take training content.
-While they’re typically your direct client but not the actual client.
+While they’re typically your direct client, they are not the actual client.
 The people taking your course are the real clients because they’re the ones who need to benefit from the training.
 That means you will be better able to connect business goals with the course’s objectives in a way that will help employees.

 • Better Relationship: When you add value and provide guidance for a project, you’ll have a more valued relationship with your client.
 Acting as an instructional design consultant and offering guidance means you’ll be seen as more of an expert on the topic rather than simply doing what you’re asked, even if the ask isn’t completely clear.
 The more value you create in training, the more likely you will have a good relationship that leads to repeat business and positive recommendations.